Patreon/platform-documentation/source/includes/_intro.md

 If you find any errors in our docs, we'd love to have you tell us!
 Submit an issue or a pull request [github repo](https://github.com/Patreon/platform-documentation) and we'll get them fixed up.

 <aside class="warning">Caution: These documents are unmaintained.
-As of June 22nd, 2020, we are no longer actively supporting the API due to resource constraints.
-Peer to peer resources are still available in the developer forum.</aside>
+As of June 22nd, 2020, we are no longer actively maintaining the API due to resource constraints.
+Endpoints will will continue to function as normal and peer to peer resources are still available in the community forum.</aside>